veraxpq/graph_encryption_backend/README.md

 The "mode" package are setters and getters for information related to login implementation.
 The "util" package includes our CipherHelpers, which is an implementation of our project security, DecryptLSB and EncryptLSB classes for the steganographic implementations, HttpUtils class that send request to url, JWTUtils class for realized security, Pixel class that allows the EncryptLSB and DecryptLSB methods to manipulate pixels of the stego image object, a StatusCode class for our HTTP request server status, an Uploader class that uses a third party API to upload image files that return URLs for the EncryptLSB class to read, and WebException class under the Apache License that handles and shows http errors.
 We have a "wrapper" package with a VerifyToken class and bean that intercepts to add token verification before our backend API gets called.
+The Controller layers are in the "controller" package, that provide the API endpoints.

 ### Token verification for security